joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6935392/2026/01/02/pascal-gross-brighton-transfers/

 **Trump Says U.S. Is ‘Locked and Loaded’ if Iran Kills Protesters**\
-`Mr. Trump’s remarks are a sharp escalation as protests over economic hardship turned deadly.`\
+`Mr. Trump’s remarks that he was ready to come to the protesters’ “rescue” are a sharp escalation as protests over economic hardship turned deadly.`\
 https://nytimes.com/2026/01/02/world/middleeast/trump-iran-protests.html

 **Emanuele Galeppini, an Italian Golfer, Is Among First Victims Named in Swiss Fire**\